PublicBacklog/API/organization-users/README.md

 ## PublicBacklog Organization Users

-Organization Users are one of the most important parts of PublicBacklog.
-They're your users!
-The same users who will ultimately be providing the feedback to make your product or service better.
+Organization Users are the people giving feedback to improve your product or service.

-They come in two flavors **Users** and **Admins**.
+There are two roles: **Users** and **Admins**.

-Users are able to acess any of the data that is presented under the `_feedback` section of the website.
+**Users** can access all content under the `_feedback` section.

-Admins have full access to the admin section, approving tickets, modifying roadmaps, making announcements ect.
+**Admins** have full access to the admin interface, including ticket approval, roadmap updates, announcements, and more.

 ### Adding Organization Users

 #### Public Backlogs

-By default a user is able to join a public backlog without any interaction from an admin.
+By default, users can join a public Backlog without admin approval.

 #### Private Backlogs

 <div class="pb-warning">
     <i class="material-icons" style="font-size: 24px;">warning</i>
     <p style="margin-left: 10px;">
-        Backlogs are by default <strong style="color: #92400e">public</strong>, you can change this in the Organization Settings
+        Backlogs are <strong style="color: #92400e">public</strong> by default.
+You can change this in Organization Settings.
    </p>
 </div>

-If your backlog is set to private you have two options for allowing users to submit feedback depending on your PublicBacklog integration method.
+If your Backlog is private, you have two options for allowing users to submit feedback, depending on your PublicBacklog integration method.

 #### With the &nbsp; [Simple Setup]()

+The Simple Setup offers limited control over who can give feedback.

-The simple setup gives you more limited options when allowing user feedback.
-In your [Organization User Management]() section of your backlog you'll find two buttons.
-Upload and Download.
+In the [Organization User Management]() section of your Backlog, you'll find two buttons: **Upload** and **Download**.

-Start by clicking the Download button.
+Start by clicking **Download**.

 ![1728261282089](image/README/1728261282089.png)

-You may also download it from [here](https://api.publicbacklog.com/files/user-template)
+You can also download the template directly from [here](https://api.publicbacklog.com/files/user-template).

-Please populate this with the users that you wish to allow access to give feedback on any backlog in the organization.
+Populate the file with users you want to grant feedback access to across all Backlogs in the Organization.

-The only required field is the email field.
-It is used as a unique identifier for the organization user but the first and last names will be auto-filled with the backlog name as the first name and User as the last name if neither are provided.
-You may also provide just a first name if you choose, and the last name will be left blank.
+Only the **email** field is required.
+It serves as the unique identifier.
+If **first** and **last names** are omitted, the system uses the Backlog name as the first name and “User” as the last name.
+You can also supply only a first name; in that case, the last name will be left blank.

-Then upload these users via the upload users button
+After filling out the template, upload it using the **Upload Users** button.

 ![1728261931930](image/README/1728261931930.png)

-Once the users are uploaded an email will be sent to the user asking them to confirm that they wish to receive email communication from us.
-Regardless of that they will immediately be able to access any backlog within the organization and leave feedback on them.
+Once uploaded, users will receive an email asking them to confirm if they want to receive communications.
+Regardless of their response, they will immediately gain access to all Backlogs in the Organization and can leave feedback.

-These users are given basic acess to the feedback section of your backlogs.
+These users have basic access to the feedback sections only.
+They cannot access the admin interface.

-Beyond that they are locked out of the admin portion

 #### With the &nbsp; [Advanced Setup]()

-The Advanced setup gives you the most felxability in terms of setting up users who you want to give feedback.
-This method does require a higher degree of code integration and testing on your part.
-But if a private Backlog is the route you want to take this is the best way to do that.
+The Advanced Setup provides the most flexibility for managing users who can give feedback.
+It requires deeper code integration and testing on your end.
+If you're using private Backlogs, this is the recommended approach.

-We do offer an api endpoint to add an organization user.
-This endpoint is only capable of adding a rengular user **not** an admin.
-Adding a user through this endpoint will immediately allow them to start interacting with your private Backlogs on redirect.
+An API endpoint is available to add an Organization user.
+This endpoint only supports adding regular users—not admins.
+Users added through this method can immediately interact with private Backlogs after redirect.

-You can explore the endpoint documentation [here](/api/?id=add-organization-user)
+View the endpoint documentation [here](/api/?id=add-organization-user).

 #### Adding an adiminstrator

-Many organizations want more than one person to manage organizations.
-While an organization can only have one owner it can have any number of administrators.
+Many organizations require multiple people to manage operations.
+While each Organization can have only one owner, it can have a limited number of administrators based on the Organization subscription tier.

-To add a new administrator to an organization go to the User section of the Organization Settings.
-You'll find in button gorup in the top right a button to add administrators.
+To add an administrator, go to the **User** section in **Organization Settings**.
+In the top-right button group, click **Add Administrator**.

 ![1728263011933](image/README/1728263011933.png)

 ![1728263198009](image/README/1728263198009.png)

-Enter in your admin's email and they will be sent a link to accept the invitation.
+Enter the admin's email address to send them an invitation link.

-Unlike a regular organization user, an admin user will need to confirm their email before they are able to sign in and perform any actions on the orgnization or backlogs.
+Admin users must confirm their email before they can sign in or perform any actions within the Organization or its Backlogs.

 ### Removing Users

-If you find yourself needing to remove a user from a backlog for whatever reason you can accomplish this easily.

-All you need to do is select a user from the User Management section then click the elipses at the top and you will see the remove user option.
-This performs a soft delete on the user disallowing them to rejoin the organization after removal.
+To remove a user from a Backlog, go to the **User Management** section, select the user, click the **ellipsis** button at the top, and choose **Remove User**.

+This performs a soft delete, preventing the user from rejoining the Organization.

 ![1728353625542](image/README/1728353625542.png)

 ### Readding Deleted Users

-To readd a deleted user you can use one of two methods.
+To re-add a deleted user:

-If it is an Admin you're trying to add back simply use the Add Admin button.
-This will not require them to accept the invitation again via an email link.

-If it is a regular user you're looking to add you can use the Upload Users functionality to readd them.
-They will also not be required to accep the invitation via email.
+- For an **Admin**, use the **Add Admin** button.
+No email confirmation is required.
+- For a **regular user**, use the **Upload Users** functionality.
+Email confirmation is not required.